danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 [Predicting outcomes of tennis matches with Dynamic Bayesian Networks](https://github.com/danielkorzekwa/bayes-scala#getting-started---learning-parameters-with-expectation-maximisation-in-unrolled-dynamic-bayesian-networks-from-incomplete-data--1)

-Appending A: Scripts and data for plotting charts
+Appendix A: Scripts and data for plotting charts
 ---------------------------

 All charts are plotted with a Gnuplot tool [16](#references).